Every year, L.A. County loses over 100 billion gallons of water—enough to meet the annual needs of more than 2 million people.

 Image Credit: Council for Watershed Health

 Every year, over 4000 tons of trash and plastic gets cleaned from our beaches.
-Stormwater picks up chemicals, plastics, and other toxins as it flows over the streets and other developed areas into our rivers, streams, and the ocean, threatening public health and marine life — that’s why beach closures follow nearly every heavy rain.
+Stormwater picks up chemicals from pesticides, fertilizers, plastics, metals from our cars, pet waste, and other contaminants as it flows over the streets and other developed areas into our rivers, streams, and the ocean, threatening public health and marine life — that’s why beach closures follow nearly every heavy rain.
 Many marine mammals, seabirds, and fish also wash up sick or dead along Southern California’s shoreline every year, either from mistakenly eating plastic garbage and other toxins, or ensnaring themselves.

 While unclean stormwater poses risks for everyone, these problems are experienced differently across our region.
 Many of our region’s low-income communities have fewer parks, shade, and natural areas, and as a result are disproportionately affected.
 With less access to parks, shade, and natural areas, many of these communities are much more vulnerable to the effects of extreme weather conditions, like flooding and extreme heat.

 Additionally, low-income communities in flood plains, near landfills, or in highly urban areas with less open, natural space to soak up stormwater are particularly at risk of exposure to contaminants found in stormwater runoff.
 With fewer opportunities for natural absorption of stormwater, these communities are at higher risk of flooding and as a result, at higher risk for property damage and sickness, exacerbating already existing challenges including financial instability, the hardships of costly home repairs, medical bills, or lost wages.

 New stormwater infrastructure doesn’t just mean more local water — it also means new parks and green spaces where they’re needed most.

 While unclean stormwater poses risks for everyone, stormwater problems are experienced differently across our region, with low-income communities often disproportionately affected.